pseudonym42/Zametki/C/Constant pointer vs Pointer to constant.md

 ---

 Below code declares pointer `ptr` to `const int` type.
-You can modify the pointer itself but the object it is pointingto cannot be modified:
+You can modify the pointer itself but the object it is pointing to cannot be modified:
 ```c
 const int a = 10;
 const int *ptr = &a;